caente/crawler/README.md

 crawler
 =======

-Ideas for extract information from web sites
+Now, this project is a bunch of ideas for extract, confortably, information from online stores, like macy's